misteraddons/PicoFightingBoard-Reflex/README.md

 ## Support

-If you would like to discuss and issues or features with the Reflex Fighting Board, please join the [OpenStick GP2040-CE Discord channel](https://discord.gg/k2pxhke7q8).
+If you would like to discuss and issues or features with the Reflex Fighting Board, please join the [OpenStick GP2040-CE Discord channel](https://discord.gg/k2pxhke7q8) or the [MiSTer Addons Discord Channel](https://discord.gg/PtUFHtzuYD).

 ## Contributions